Skip to main content

 In addition to Keefe's return the first player signing of the new season has been announced, with the return of fan-favourite forward Scott Conway.
 The team's top scorer last season, is beloved by Giants fans and the sort of character this league needs more of.
 His ability to wind up the opposition means opposing fans love to hate him and he does a brilliant job of finding motivation for his teammates and weak spots in the opposing team's armour.

 Conway may have been the first returnee to be announced, but the news is coming thick and fast now, with Scott's linemates David Goodwin and JJ Piccinich back for more and Ben Lake committing to his sixth season at the SSE Arena.
-They've been followed by the Giants' swiss army knife as versatile utility player Ciaran Long signs up for another season.
+They've been followed by the Giants' swiss army knife as versatile utility player Ciaran Long signs up for another season and Jordan Kawaguchi returns for his sophomore run as a Giant.

 The goalkeeping situation is also becoming clearer, with Jackson Whistle returning to the net he has quietly but confidently made his own over the last couple of seasons.
-Always a reliable backup, he has matured into one of the better options in the league as a starter and will relish the challenge of vying for the job with whoever Keefe brings in.
+Always a reliable backup, he has matured into one of the better options in the league as a starter and will relish the challenge of vying for the job with his fellow netminders.

 Whistle will be joined this season by younger brother Brandon.
 The hard-hitting two-way forward joins for Sheffield Steelers adding grit to the lineup and a useful British qualified player to the roster.

-We also know for sure that some players won't be back.
+Of course, amongst the excitement of returns and new signings, we have to acknowledge that some players won't be back.
 In May the team confirmed Pierre-Olivier Morin would not return, he has instead signed with Boxers Bordeaux to play in France.
-This week we discovered that young forward Mack Stewart would also move on, signing his first full-time EIHL contract to join Coventry Blaze where he will be joined by Grant Mismash and Elijah Barriga.
+Young forward Mack Stewart will also move on, signing his first full-time EIHL contract to join Coventry Blaze where he will be joined by Grant Mismash and Elijah Barriga.
 Mason Alderson, who was also on a two-way contract with the Giants has signed for Fife Flyers for the new season.

-More recently, Karl Boudrias has confirmed a return to his native Québec with Trois Rivières of the ECHL.
+More recently, Karl Boudrias has confirmed a return to his native Québec with Trois Rivières of the ECHL, the club have confirmed Jeff Baum will not be back for the new season and Mark Cooper has decided to hang up his skates!

 Comments